 - Legal uncertainty: Sometimes, it’s hard to know what’s legal and what’s not.

 Data privacy is a hot topic, especially with blockchain.
 Since blockchain is all about transparency, it can clash with privacy laws.
-Here’s what you need to know:
+Here’s what I think you need to know:

 - Balancing transparency and privacy: Finding the right mix is tricky.

-Financial regulations are another major hurdle.
-Regulatory challenges in blockchain technology often come from the financial side of things.
+From my perspective, financial regulations are a huge hurdle.
+I’ve seen firsthand how regulatory challenges in blockchain technology often come from the financial side of things.
 Here’s a quick list of what to watch out for:

 - Anti-Money Laundering (AML): Making sure money isn’t being used for illegal activities.